Latest release notes

 Puffin Browser support - BigBlueButton detects Puffin Browser version 4.6 (or later) and enables the user to broadcast their microphone and/or webcam in a BigBlueButton session on a mobile device.

-Automatic Reconnect - BigBlueButton detects when the network connection has dropped an will attempt to automatically reconnect.
+Automatic Reconnect - BigBlueButton detects when the network connection has dropped and will attempt to automatically reconnect.

-For details of these updates and others (with screen shots) see overview.
+For details of these updates see issues fixed in BigBlueButton 1.0.

 Released: June 29, 2015